tobyweston/blog/source/_posts/2015-07-04-scala-implicit-functions.md

 ## Roundup

 You can see from the examples above that implicit functions (and often combining them with implicit values) can make for succinct and more readable APIs.
+Next we'll look at implicit classes.

+If you're interested in more Java bridge implicits like `toConsumer`, check out this [gist](https://gist.github.com/tobyweston/0fbb8eb114db48596e6b).